that cares about you and your photography

 Since moving to the United States in 1985 I had resided in the mountain

-Eagle, Idaho, in 1988, a community situated on the edge of the Snake River
+towns and rural spaces situated on the edge of the Snake River plateau.
+This

-plateau.
-This coincided with an increase of flights for Travel Images
+coincided with an increase in business for Travel Images

 photo tours, and along with the frequent appearances at various Camera Clubs across the US I got the feeling that I was

 However, during this ‘wilderness’ spell I was published in many British and Canadian magazines, plus the likes of 'Natural History' to 'Farm and Ranch Living' here in the United States.
 I penned 80 plus photography columns